 Tracy has an integrative approach which means that she uses different ways of working with people depending on what they most need.
 Always at the heart of her work is the belief in the healing power of the therapeutic relationship.

-William and Tracy are both members of the British Association for Counselling and Psychotherapy (BACP) and as such work to their ethical framework.
+Will, Tracy, Lisa and Jane are all members of the British Association for Counselling and Psychotherapy (BACP) and as such work to their ethical framework.

 More information can be found at www.bacp.co.uk